cthoyt/cthoyt.github.io/_posts/2026/2026-09-04-chebi-atomic-numbers.md

 with safe_open_writer("elements.tsv") as writer:
     writer.writerow(("ID", "TYPE", "label", "atomic number"))
     writer.writerow(("ID", "TYPE", "", "SC 'ChEMROF:atomic_number' value %"))
-    for element, name in element_to_name.items():
+    for atomic_number, name in atomic_number_to_name.items():
         if match := grounder.get_best_match(f"{name} atom"):
-            writer.writerow((match.curie, "class", match.name, element))
+            writer.writerow((match.curie, "class", match.name, atomic_number))
         elif match := grounder.get_best_match(name):
             # all nine of these cases were post-checked to be correct, see table below
+            writer.writerow(
-            writer.writerow((match.curie, "class - check/fix", match.name, element))
+                (match.curie, "class - check/fix", match.name, atomic_number)
+            )
         else:
             # this never happens, because ChEBI is comprehensive
             raise ValueError(f"no match available for {name}")
 ```

 Along the way, I found nine elements that fell within the atom hierarchy but
-were named just with the element name and no "atom" suffix.
-I also found that
+were named without the "atom" suffix.
+I also found that for aluminum and cesium
-for aluminum and cesium that ChEBI only encoded the British spelling and not the
+that ChEBI only encoded the British spelling and not the American spelling, so
-American spelling, so these had to be post-curated by hand.
-I opened up an issue
+these had to be post-curated by hand.
+I opened up an issue on the ChEBI
-on the ChEBI repository summarizing the situation at
+repository summarizing the situation at
 [ebi-chebi/ChEBI#4958](https://github.com/ebi-chebi/ChEBI/issues/4958):

 | atomic number | ChEBI label  | CURIE                                            | Problem                                                                                                       |